ivanzahoranszky/restate-demo/README.md

 ## <span style="color: limegreen">Possible improvements</span>

-- The DB for the account is a mock one (demo purposes).
-In memory and returns the same value for each customer.
+- The DB for the account is a fake one (for demo purposes)
 - Compensation messages (saga pattern)
 - Async DB driver (e.g. R2DBC)
 - Improve test coverage